Microsoft tries to make programs and file formats backward compatible. It doesn’t always work. Sometimes the gap between operating systems is too far.

 Disable Driver Signature Enforcement

-We can use the advanced boot options menu to boot Windows 10 with driver signature enforcement disabled.
-This is not a permanent change.
-Driver signature enforcement will be enabled next time you restart Windows 10.
-However, your drivers shouldn’t be removed.
+You can use the Advanced Boot Options menu to boot Windows 10 with driver signature enforcement disabled.
+Using the boot option to disable the driver signature signing is not a permanent change, and the enforcement will reenable next time you restart Windows 10.
+However, it should remove the drivers you install while the enforcement is switched off.

 Open the advanced boot menu by pressing Shift while you click Restart.